AcademySoftwareFoundation/openexr/IlmBase/README.md

     make check

-to run the IlmBase confidence tests.
+to run the IlmBase confidence tests (HalfTest, IexTest, and ImathTest).
 They should all pass; if you find a test that does not pass on your system, please let us know.

-All include files needed to use the IlmBase libraries are installed in the OpenEXR subdirectory of the install prefix, e.g. ``/usr/local/include/OpenEXR``.
+All include files needed to use the IlmBase libraries are installed in the ``OpenEXR`` subdirectory of the install prefix, e.g. ``/usr/local/include/OpenEXR``.